Abdullah Abdurahman: Death and legacy

 On 2 February 1940, Abdurahman died of a cardiac arrest.
 His funeral was attended by over 30,000 people.
 After his death, the party he had built up went into rapid decline.
 His political legacy is a mixed one; modern, more radical commentators see him as overly accommodating to the white authorities, and as far as practical results are concerned, the achievements of his political career were limited.
 On the other hand, there is little doubt that he was the most powerful South African Coloured politician of his time, and his popularity in the non-European community was immense, as was the respect he enjoyed with the white elite.
 In 1999, Nelson Mandela posthumously awarded Dr. Abdurahman the Order for Meritorious Service: Class 1 (Gold) for his work against racial oppression.

 Abdurahman was married twice: once to the British Helen (Nellie) Potter James, whom he met in Glasgow.
 They had two daughters, Waradea "Rosie" and Zainunnisa (Cissie) Gool, and divorced in 1923.
 His younger daughter from this marriage, Cissie (1900–1963), became an important political figure in her own right, as a municipal councillor in Cape Town.
 His second marriage was in 1925 to Margaret May Stansfield.
-She bore him one daughter Begum (who married the physician Ralph Hendrickse), and two sons, Abdul and Nizam.
+They had one daughter, Begum (who married the physician Ralph Hendrickse), and two sons, Abdul and Nizam.